AlienX2001/methodology-boxes/Active Directory enum.md

 * `enumprinters` to enumerate printers
 * `setuserinfo2` to reset the password of the user

+If with these means we do not get usernames then we need to recon the web app or need to adopt other means of getting usernames

 After we do get list of usernames, we can make a wordlist out of it and use GETNPUsers.py from impacket to get TGT's of the users having the misconfig using `GETNPUsers.py DOMAIN NAME -dc-ip DOMAIN CONTROLLER IP -no-pass -userfile WORDLIST`

 Then after getting TGT's we try to crack them to get clear text passwords which we can use to get a shell through either winrm, ssh or whatever services enable us to

 ## Second
 We transfer sharphound exe to our victim.
 Sharphound is a data collector tool for bloodhound.
 Bloodhound is a visualizer of the AD network and enables us to analyze it better.
-If we are using evilwinrm then no need to an external binary, there is already a command in the evilwinrm for dumping the zip for bloodhound, we can find that by using `menu` on the evilwinrm shell.
+If we are using evilwinrm then after loading sharphound in the powershell session, we can find the command by using `menu` on the evilwinrm shell, which is `Invoke-Bloodhound`.

 After transfering the zip to our machine we can import the zip to bloodhound which will make us a graph of the network and will also graph the permissions, groups, everything.
 It even gives us hints as to what to exploit to reach what target.